szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Agannazar's Scorcher not pause the caster (558)

-Just makes the spell slightly more convenient and safe to use.
+Just makes the spell more convenient and safe to use.

 ### Make Web force saves vs. Breath at +0 instead of saves vs. Spell at -2 for balance (561)